-Surface water uranium concentrations in the upper reaches of Montezuma Creek, above the Sorenson sampling location (Figure 6), where contaminated groundwater discharge to the creek is minimal relative to the downstream reaches, are declining and remain below the State of Utah surface water uranium standard of 44 μ g/L (Figure 30).
-From the Sorenson sampling location and farther downstream, uranium surface water concentrations were 104-230 μ g/L in October 2022 and 11.2-23.2 μ g/L in April 2023.
-The April 2023 uranium results are lower than the October 2022 results because of significant snowmelt runoff diluting the creek concentrations in April.
+Surface water uranium concentrations in the upper reaches of Montezuma Creek, above the Sorenson sampling location (Figure 6) where contaminated groundwater discharge to the creek is minimal relative to the downstream reaches, are declining and remain below the State of Utah surface water uranium standard of 44 μg/L (Figure 29).
+From the Sorenson sampling location and farther downstream, uranium surface water concentrations were 111-138 μg/L in October 2023 and 72-81.4 μg/L in April 2024.
+The April 2024 uranium results are lower than the October 2023 results because of snowmelt runoff diluting the creek concentrations in April.
 Contaminated groundwater discharging to this portion of Montezuma Creek is primarily responsible for the uranium measured at these surface water sampling locations.
 Montezuma Creek water quality will improve as OU III groundwater quality improves.
-Nonroutine surface water samples collected in October 2022 indicate that uranium concentrations decrease below the remediation goal in Montezuma Creek along the canyon reach between locations SW94-01 and SW22-01 (Figure 29).

-Six of the seven seep locations (Figure 6) have declining or stable uranium concentration trends (Figure 31).
+Six of the seven seep locations (Figure 6) have declining or stable uranium concentration trends (Figure 30).
 An increasing uranium concentration trend was identified at Seep 6.
 The source of the Seep 6 uranium is believed to be tailings-contaminated soil used in a municipal water utility corridor that contains sanitary sewer and secondary water lines (DOE 2009b).
-One seep location (Seep 5) was dry during sampling events conducted this performance period.
+Three seep locations (Seeps 1, 2, and 5) were dry during sampling events conducted this performance period.